akaes/Fitbit/food_summary/readme_en_food_summary.md

 #EXPLANATION

 ###TEST ENVIRONMENT:
-Mac OS X mit Python 2.7.6, fitbitOne
+Mac OS X, Python 2.7.6, fitbitOne

 ##TASK:
 Listing of all consumed food for an arbitrary day